dominicklee/Simple-Table-Search/README.md

-# Simple-Table-Search
+# Simple Table Search
-Filter HTML table content with Javascript
+Filter HTML table content with Javascript.
+Have a big HTML table with frequently accessed rows?
+Search no further!
+Use this simple table search to filter your rows.